-- Being an "out-of-formula" school district, the District is positively and negatively impacted by our local non-homestead taxes, as taxable values rise or fall.
-We anticipated a small decrease in taxable value last year; Mackinaw Township did experience a reduction.
-This, however, was made up by a large taxable value increase from Wawatam Township mainly due to Enbridge Energy. - The Enbridge Energy Pipeline is currently the largest single contributor to our tax base.
+- Being an "Out of Formula" school district, the District is positively and negatively impacted by our local non-homestead taxes, as taxable values rise and fall.
+We have experienced significant taxable value increases due to Enbridge Energy and American Transmission Company.
+Overall, both of our townships, Mackinaw and Wawatam have experienced taxable value gains. - The Enbridge Energy Pipeline is currently the largest single contributor to our tax base.
 They account for approximately 20% of our non-homestead property tax.
 We are encouraged by recent developments that will allow for the five-mile utility tunnel to be built under the Straits of Mackinac.
-We will need to continue to monitor the progress and politics surrounding the utility tunnel. - The Odawa Mackinaw City Casino has been open for three years.
+We will need to continue to monitor the progress and politics surrounding the utility tunnel. - The Odawa Mackinaw City Casino has been open for four years.
 The District has financially benefitted from the two percent monies that the Casino is required to contribute to the local governmental agencies.
-In year three, we received over \$26,000.
+In year four, we received over \$106,000.
 This revenue stream has been helpful in offsetting the taxable value loss.
-The casino is in the finishing stages of a large addition to the casino that saw a small restaurant being added last year.
+The casino continues to grow with plans for future growth.
 The superintendent also was selected to serve on the Local Revenue Sharing Board, which is responsible for the distribution of the 2% revenue sharing.